 There are also several complimentary or contrastingly bold gemstones that are as such often inlaid into amethyst bearing jewellery.
 In the Victorian period of jewellery making, for example, amethysts were often set alongside vivid green peridot stones as part of ornate gold necklace, earring and suffragette bracelets and pendants.

-To browse examples of amethyst inlaid jewellery and our collection of suffragette pieces, simply head over to the amethyst jewellery section here at Heritage Jewellery.
+To browse examples of amethyst inlaid jewellery and our collection of suffragette pieces, simply head over to the amethyst jewellery section.
 There, you will also find an array of amethysts inlaid in silver as well as set alongside a veritable rainbow of stones, from dreamy opals to striking topaz and exquisite elegant diamonds.